 The interest rate for Direct PLUS (Parent) Loans paid out between July 1, 2020, and June 30, 2021, is fixed at 5.30%

 What is the loan origination fee for a Direct PLUS (Parent) Loan?

-- The current loan origination fee for a Direct PLUS (Parent) Loan is 4.236 percent of the amount borrowed.
+- The loan origination fee for a Direct PLUS (Parent) Loan disbursed between October 1, 2020 and September 30, 2021 is 4.228 percent of the amount borrowed.

 - This fee is charged by the federal government to cover the cost of processing the loan.
 The federal government deducts this fee prior to the loan paying out, so the actual amount the student receives from their Direct PLUS (Parent) Loan will be less than the amount they will have to repay.